JuliaDynamics/Attractors.jl/docs/src/examples.md

 As you can see, the system has extreme multistability with 64 unique attractors (according to the default matching behavior in [`RecurrencesSeededContinuation`](@ref); a stricter matching with less than `Inf` threshold would generate more "distinct" attractors).
-One could also isolate a specific parameter slice, and to the same as what we do in the [Fractality of 2D basins of the (4D) magnetic pendulum](@ref) example, to prove that the basin boundaries are fractal, thereby indeed confirming the paper title "Fundamental Unpredictability".
+One could also isolate a specific parameter slice, and do the same as what we do in the [Fractality of 2D basins of the (4D) magnetic pendulum](@ref) example, to prove that the basin boundaries are fractal, thereby indeed confirming the paper title "Fundamental Unpredictability".

 Regardless, we now want to continue our analysis to provide a figure similar to the